Serena Webb Dance Theater

 Scene 1: The Forest

-As the Nutcracker enters the forest, he is trapped by the Mouse Queen's children.
-He is taken to the Mouse Queen herself.
-She puts him under a magic spell, changing him into her soldier.
-Soon after, Marie, who has followed him, is taken by the mice.
-Drosselmeyer is onto their tracks, and uses magic to find his way to where she is.
-He spots the Nutcracker, whom he recognizes, but sees is under the Mouse Queen's spell.
+As the Nutcracker enters the forest, he is captured by the Mouse Queen’s children and brought before the Mouse Queen herself.
+She casts a spell upon him, transforming him into her soldier.
+Soon after, Marie, who has followed him, is also taken by the mice.
+Drosselmeyer follows their trail, using magic to locate Marie.
+Upon finding them, she recognizes the Nutcracker but sees that he is under the Mouse Queen’s spell.

 Scene 2: Drosselmeyer's Estate